royabes/egi-whitepaper/README.md

 **Community Validation** (Key EGI Innovation):
 After AI discovers initial patterns, participants can:
 - **Confirm**: "Yes, this captures what I meant"
-- **Challenge**: "This misses the point—here's what I actually meant"
+- **Challenge**: "This misses the point.
+Here's what I actually meant"
 - **Add Nuance**: "This is partially right, but also consider..."
 - **Suggest Missing Themes**: "There's a pattern you didn't find..."